 Wild Foods Video Transcript Below!

 How you act determines how people react to you.
-How you think goes to how you act.
+How you think goes to how you work.
 And then what you do is the response you get from other people generally.

-People aren’t always gonna respond the way you want them to but, you can only focus on you and do what you can do about it and then you have to just accept what happens.
+People aren't always going to respond the way you want them to, but you can only focus on yourself and do what you can about it, and then you have to accept what happens.

-So it comes back down to personal responsibility, to extreme ownership, which is another video I just recorded and a book I just read by the same title.
+So it comes back to personal responsibility, extreme ownership, another video I just recorded, and a book I just read by the same title.

-Remember, your appearance talks to you and it talks to others.
-Make it certain it says, “Here is a person who has self-respect.
-He’s important.
-Treat him that way.”
-And this is an example of how kind of what you wear can follow how you think about yourself and how other people think about you.
+Remember, your appearance talks to you, and it talks to others.
+Make sure it says, "Here is a person who has self-respect.
+He's important.
+Treat him that way."
+And this is an example of how the kind of what you wear can follow how you think about yourself and how other people think about you.

-Something simple as dressing a little bit nicer can boost self-confidence; they’ve done all kinds of studies about this, they’ve proven that when people wear nicer clothing, they tend to be more confident, they stand more upright, and they have better interactions with other people, they get better results.
+Something simple as dressing a little bit nicer can boost self-confidence; they've done all kinds of studies about this, and they've proven that when people wear more excellent clothing, they tend to be more confident, they stand more upright, and they better interactions with other people, they get better results.

-Here’s a really good one.
-Think your work is important.
+Here's a perfect one.
+Your work is essential.
 Always have a purpose.

 There's a story often told about the job attitudes of three bricklayers.
 It's a classic, so let's go over it again.